GE 70-ton switcher: Preservation

-Southern Pacific 5119 resides at the Pacific Southwest Railway Museum Association in Campo, California.
+Southern Pacific 5119 resides at the Pacific Southwest Railway Museum in Campo, California.
 It is maintained in operational condition and is regularly used in excursion service over a section of the San Diego & Arizona Railway.

 High Point, Thomasville & Denton Engine #202, a 1948 General Electric 70-ton, has been restored by a private owner and is currently used as one of two locomotives for a recreational railroad at Denton FarmPark in Denton, North Carolina.